-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can qualify for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone having a stronger FICO score.
+Lenders want to be positive that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+You'll still get approved for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double that of an individual having a better credit score.

-Improving your credit score is the best way to ease into purchasing a home.
+We're used to working with all levels of FICO scores.
 Call us at (770) 708-3308 and we can help you get on the right track to the home of your dreams.

-How do you obtain a stronger score?
-Building your FICO score takes time.
-It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some ways you can improve your credit score:

 - Pay on time.
-Payment history is a big factor in your FICO score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a bank.
+Delinquent payments instantly drop your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
 If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the majority of your debt sitting on a single card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt sitting on a single card.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of JG Atlanta Properties, LLC., the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of JG Atlanta Properties, LLC., shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.